DeepRank/deeprank2/docs/installation.md

 ## Deeprank-Core Package

-Once the dependencies installed, you can install the latest release of deeprank-core using the PyPi package manager:
+Once the dependencies installed, you can install the latest release of deeprankcore using the PyPi package manager:

 ```
 pip install deeprankcore